neuronex-wm/NHP_protocols/README.md

      40 ms 0 pA Step (no increment over sweeps) \\ 10 ms -25 pA Step (no increment over sweeps)  \\ 450 ms 0 pA Step  (no increment over sweeps) <br />

   __**b.** Sampling frequency for continous amplifiers is 50kHz.
 In discontinous amplifiers as high as sensible/possible (at least 25kHz)! <br />

+  __**c.** except when measuring the membrane potential within the first minute(s) after breakthrough, a holding current is applied to keep the baseline from drifting.
+The
+           readjustment can be done either manually or automatically using algorithms as provided in MIES.

 **1. Ramp**